bunguminfront/presentationML/presentationML/MLintro/index.md

 McKinsey Global Institute (2011) predicted the importance of Big Data/Data Science/Machine Learning: http://www.mckinsey.com/business-functions/digital-mckinsey/our-insights/big-data-the-next-frontier-for-innovation

-> The McKinsey Global Institute argues that data analytics is emerging at the forefront as the competitive advantage of any business, driving productivity, growth and innovation.
+> The McKinsey Global Institute argues that data analytics is emerging at the forefront as the competitive advantage of any business, driving productivity, growth, and innovation.

-A human being can not read thens of thousands of document per day, let alone per hour, minute or second.
+A human being can not read tens of thousands of document per day, let alone per hour, minute, or second.
 Computers can!
 (Or can they?!)

 ---
 ## Digression: The Chinese Room (John Searle)